-By train the journey from Phetchaburi to Prachuap Khiri Khan is scheduled to take from two and a half to three and a half hours depending upon which train you take.
+By train the journey from Phetchaburi to Prachuap Khiri Khan is scheduled to take from 2 to 3 hours depending upon which train you take.

 Train Times from Phetchaburi to Prachuap Khiri Khan

-There are 8 direct trains per day from Phetchaburi to Prachuap Khiri Khan.
+There are currently 7 trains per day from Phetchaburi to Prachuap Khiri Khan.

 |Train||Phetchaburi||Prachuap Khiri Khan||Service|